tim-taylor/evobee/docs/evobee-config.md

 For each plant in the environment, emit a line with the following format at the end of each generation:

  1. "F"
- 2. flower unique ID
+ 2. plant unique ID
- 3. flower species ID
+ 3.  species ID
  4. flower x position
  5. flower y position
- 6.
+ 6. patch locality ID
+ 7. ":"
+ 8. flower unique ID
+ 9.

 ### log-flags=G  (Logger::logFlowersIntraPhaseFull)